ProbablePrime/interactive-keyboard/README.md

 E.G. `<username>` would become `ProbablePrime` in my case.

 1. Pick a keyboard controlled game.
 Any game that allows configureable controls will work yes *ANY*.
-2. Make a Controls layout for that game in the Beam Controls Editor ensuring that both holding and frequency are checked for each key and that each key has a valid keycode check [keycode.info](http://keycode.info/) for keycodes.
+2. Make a Controls layout for that game in the Beam Controls Editor ensuring that both holding and frequency are checked for each key and that each key has something in `Keyboard Trigger`
-3. Get yourself [Nodejs](http://Nodejs.org) version 5.x and above is **required** check with `node -v` **node 6** has not been tested and might not work
+3. Get yourself [Nodejs](http://Nodejs.org) version 5.x and above is **required** check with `node -v` **node 6** has not been tested and might not work.
 4. Download this project as a zip file from the **releases tab*** download JUST the latest release
 5. Unzip it.
 6. Open a terminal/cmd in its folder
 7. Enter `npm install`.
 This will install project dependancies
-8. Choose a keyboard handler see the [Handlers](README.md#handlers) section, I reccomend `robot-js`.
+8. Choose a keyboard handler see the [Handlers](README.md#handlers) section, I reccomend `robot-js` or `robotjs`.
 Depending on your requirements you may need to use an alternative handler.
 Please read the section if you are unsure
 9. Install your **Selected** handler with `npm install <handler>`
 10. Write a config file in config/ called <YOUR GAME>.json example `config/pokemon.json` follow the sample one below for a guide.
 A video is coming soon.
 11. Start your chosen game, Open a cmd/terminal in the folder you downloaded.